OkosunLab/SnakemakePipelines/Tumour.Normal.Variant.Calling/README.md

 ### [VarDict](https://github.com/AstraZeneca-NGS/VarDict)

-***Due to issues with the output of VarDict this is not currently implemented***

 *VarDict version: 1.8.3*

 VarDict is run in paried mode on the Bam files directly.

+**N.B.** Vardict will also call large structural variants.
+These are denoted by <DEL>, <INS>, <DUP> and  <INV>.
+These will not be annotated with VEP.

 ## Annotation